 Students are given a first academic dismissal from the University if they fail to meet the conditions set forth in the requirements for students on academic probation or on continued probation.
 A notation of first academic dismissal will be made on the transcript.
 Students are dismissed after Fall and Spring Semester.
 Students dismissed after the fall semester may remain in their January Term courses, but are withdrawn from their Spring Semester courses unless the committee grants reinstatement (see below).
 Students dismissed after the Spring Semester are withdrawn from all Summer Term courses.
-If there were extraordinary circumstances that the student believes warrant consideration of an appeal, students may apply for reinstatement by petitioning the Committee for the Admission and Retention of Students (in care of the director of advising).
+If there were extraordinary circumstances that the student believes warrant consideration of an appeal, students may apply for reinstatement by petitioning the Academic Performance and Integrity Committee.
 If the petition is approved, students are reinstated on continued probation and must earn a semester GPA of 2.00 or better.
 At the end of the following semester, students must have reached the 2.00 cumulative GPA.
 Students who are reinstated must also satisfactorily complete each course they attempt.
 Satisfactory completion means no grades of W (withdrawal), I (incomplete), E or F for the term.

 Students who are reinstated after the first academic dismissal must earn a semester GPA of at least 2.00 in order to be granted one additional semester of continued probation to reach the required 2.00 cumulative GPA.
 Students who fail to attain at least a 2.00 term GPA in the semester after reinstatement, or who fail to achieve a 2.00 cumulative GPA or higher in the second semester after reinstatement, are given a second academic dismissal.
-These students are not allowed to petition the Committee for the Admission and Retention of Students for reinstatement.
+These students are not allowed to petition the Academic Performance and Integrity Committee for reinstatement.

 Any regularly enrolled, full-time student (at least 12 semester hours) is eligible for participation in University activities.
 Limitations on a student’s activities based upon academic performance may be set by individual schools, departments or organizations.
 A student on academic probation is not eligible for certification in intercollegiate competitions and may be advised to curtail participation in other co-curricular activities.